 Bit by bit and either with a palm sander or by hand, the table has been sanded to a nice smooth finish.
-180 grit was that last I used and I felt that is sufficient for this project.
+180 grit was the last grit I used and I felt that is sufficient for this project.
 I am quite happy with the progress and the way it looks.
 Now for the next step and looking for a bit of advice.
 I have researched as much as I can about applying a epoxy bar finish.
 I think it was on a youtube post that someone prefinished their table with tung oil.
-I am thinking of doing the same thing prio...
+I am thinking of doing the same thing ...

 It is not always nice to have to stop a project because it is bed time, but it does give you a better perspective view the next morning.
 Before having this sharp object in your project, I figured I might as well do most of the shaping before the glue up.
 What I am not sure of is how big to make the handle.
 It seem too big, but I’ll make an other one after this anyway.
 I used the Elmer’s Epoxy.
 I hope this stuff will be strong enough t hold this together.
 Remember this is ...

 Oil-based finishes are typically the first type of finish we confront as woodworkers, be it straight oil or a can polyurethane.
 Although they are all derived from oil, these finishes can vary widely in terms of application method, durability, and maintenance.
 The key to understanding these finishes is to understand their ingredients.
 With that foundation in your tool belt, you can start looking at ingredients lists instead of brand names and labels, and you’ll know exactly what to ex...

 Wood Workin’ Character ....and so here we arrive at this morning of a new day, just as I also hope that none of us are in mourning this morning…. ”What is my new day all about, what is your new day all about and how does this new day morning, contribute to the spirit of wood, that begs to be heard in the creation of ‘wood art’, by the hands of the woodworking community?”
 Wow….and that one question, (or one of many questions within a question)...